AndersDeath/diary2/000-current.md

 # 19 April - Freitag - Berlin - 575 Tag der Einwanderung - Cold Cloudy

 So, Finally I am about to be on vacation.
 It was hard day where I really tiered.
 In general nothing important happened.
 I was coding for a whole day and fighting with procrastination.
 I don't know why but I am already tiered of XU company.
 I don't see my future there.
 It's a normal thing from one side and a disaster from another one.
+I would like to change the job just because of it.